hasdank/facebook-ads-worker/README.md

-# facebook_ads_worker
+# facebook-ads-worker
+Facebook Ads Worker using Facebook Marketing and Insights APIs

 ***Work In Progress***

-Facebook Ads Worker using Facebook Marketing and Insights APIs

 Code is complete, but documentation is required.